Tak Province Thailand Travel Guide

 Prices increase during peak season and holidays.

-Only domestic flights to Mae Sot.
+Only domestic flights to A Town on the thai-myanmar border.

 An International Driving Permit (IDP) is legally required with your home country driving license.